Harry Platt

-Life
+Early life and education

 He was born in Thornham, Royton, Lancashire, the son of Ernest Platt, a velvet cutter and later chairman of United Velvet Cutters, Ltd. Harry developed a tuberculous knee as a child and his early education was at home.
 He entered the Victoria University of Manchester to study medicine and qualified in 1909 from both Victoria and London Universities.
 After resident and registrar appointments he demonstrated anatomy at Manchester Royal Infirmary.
 His orthopaedic training was mainly at the Royal National Orthopaedic Hospital in London, and in Boston, USA.

+Work

 On his return to England in 1914, he was appointed surgeon at Ancoats Hospital but on the outbreak of World War I he was appointed to be surgeon-in-charge of a military orthopaedic centre in Manchester as a captain in the Royal Army Medical Corps.

 By 1932, his posts included being senior honorary surgeon and surgeon-in-charge of the orthopaedic service, Ancoats Hospital, as consulting orthopaedic surgeon for Lancashire County Council and in 1939 he advanced on his earlier status as a clinical lecturer in orthopaedic surgery at the University of Manchester when he was appointed professor.

-He became a Knight Bachelor in 1948.
-He delivered the Bradshaw Lecture to the Royal College of surgeons in 1950 on the subject of bone sarcomas.
+Platt was a specialist in the congenital dislocation of the hip and peripheral nerve injuries.

+During World War II, he was an advisor to the Emergency Medical Service.

+Platt was President of the Société Internationale de Chirurgie Orthopédique from 1949 to 1954.